-This project supported Utah Agriculture in the Classroom's efforts in developing and delivering two school garden inservice workshops to K-5 Utah teachers.
+This project supported Utah Agriculture in the Classroom's efforts in developing and delivering three school garden inservice workshops to K-5 Utah teachers in Utah, Weber, and Cache counties.
 Participants received science-based lesson plans, technical information, and funding for implementing school gardens appropriate for students and available spaces.